chuhlomin/chuhlomin.com/2021/e.md

 Environment variables are those special variables that affect the operation of processes in the operating system.

-The most common way to describe environment variables in the industry is a `.env` file, where each line has the format "KEY=VALUE".
+The most common way to describe environment variables in the industry is a `.env` file, where each line has the format `KEY=VALUE`.

 Docker Compose knows how to work with such files by default: https://docs.docker.com/compose/env-file/